renderex/renderex.github.io/_posts/2022-06-14-Adding-an-ISO.md

 ![Download Ubuntu 20.04](https://www.renderex.ae/docs/new-iso/3.png)

-## 4. Paste the download link back into the Proxmox GUI
+## 4. Paste the download link back into the Proxmox GUI.
+Note that once the ISO is downloaded into your Proxmox server, it will stay there, meaning you don't need to download the ISO every time you want to use it for a VM, it will be available for all future VM's until you delete it.

 ![Proxmox storage](https://www.renderex.ae/docs/new-iso/4.png)